dependra1/demo-scenario-2/README.md

 1) What are different artifacts you need to create - name of the artifacts and its purpose A -

-2) List the tools you will to create and store the ARM templates.<br />
+2) List the tools you will to create and store the ARM templates.<br/>
 A - To create ARM templates, we can use VS code and store the templates in local repos, Azure Git repos or Github repos.
-FOr this scenario, I have used Github repos.
+For this scenario, I have used Github repos.

 3) Explain the process and steps to create automated deployment pipeline.
 A - i) sync the github repository to VS code where we will commit the changes or deploy new templates